vendia/blog/pages/industry-supply-chain-visibility.md

           ### Own a communication advantage

           Conservatively, Vendia Share's data sharing technology **increases labor productivity by 4.7%**.
-Customers also report fewer human errors, interventions, and turnover thanks to processes that allow employees to focus on higher value projects and tasks.

           With Vendia Share, you can

-          - See which suppliers are supplying specific resources (in quality and qualtiy) from end-to-end
+          - See which suppliers are supplying specific resources (in quality and quality) from end-to-end

           - Understand the capacity needed to support your business right now compared to the capacity you actually have to meet the business needs

-          - Resolve disputes quickly and irrefutably
         wrapTheColumnInACard: false
       - text: >-
           <img